tzaeschke/phtree-site/index.md

 # Floating point keys

 The PH-tree can natively only store integer coordinates.
-There are two main approaches to storing floating point cooridnates in the PH-tree.
+There are two main approaches to storing floating point coordinates in the PH-tree.

 ## IEEE conversion